 - Obtain a psychologist license through the North Carolina Psychology Board – Learn how to earn a North Carolina psychologist license below.

-- Practice under a licensed psychologist or other qualified healthcare professional – Learn more about practicing applied behavior analysis under supervision below.
+- Practice under the direct supervision of a licensed psychologist or psychological associate – Learn more about practicing applied behavior analysis under supervision below.

 Up until around 2000, the field of behavior analysis was still small and exploratory enough that applied behavior analysts practicing in North Carolina were able to do so under one of several exemptions that applied to those working in schools, for example, or under the supervision of licensed psychologists.